 Coffeewerk + Press: This is a three level coffee shop combined with an art gallery and printing shop, located in the heart of downtown.
 It is a great spot to relax while exploring.
 4 Quay St.

-For fine dining, you will find the Artisan Restaurant, featuring seasonal cuisine.
-This is a lovely upstairs restaurant at 2 Quay St., open for lunch or dinner.
 Another restaurant that gets excellent reviews is Aniar which is a one Michelin Starred restaurant.
 They also have a cooking school offering classes and workshops.
 53 Lower Dominick St. Loam is also a Michelin starred restaurant that features a seasonally driven menu.
 Fairgreen Rd.